-State your strength and tie it into what the position requires and how that strength will benefit the company in that role.
-Avoid “perfectionism” or “attentive to detail” as they are overused by job seekers.
+State a few of your strengths that are relevant to the position, and tie each one into what the position requires and how that strength will benefit the company in that role.
+Avoid citing “perfectionism” or “attention to detail” as they are overused by job seekers.

 3. What are your weaknesses?

-State a weakness and the solution that you have implemented to address this weakness.
-If you can further frame your answer in the context of the job or suggesting a solution involving the team, all the better!
+State a couple of weakness and explain how each weakness is remedied through actions on your part.
+If you can further frame your answer in the context of the job or if you can suggest a solution involving the team at the job, all the better!

 4. Tell me a time when you had a conflict with your supervisor.

 Do not choose your most emotionally charged example.
-Pick something moderate, perhaps a conflict over the schedule that you can briefly describe to include how you resolved the conflict.
+Pick something moderate that you can briefly describe, such as a conflict over your schedule, and briefly address how you resolved the conflict.

 5. Why did you leave your last job?

 This is a tricky one.
-The answer depends on a lot of variables.
-If you left because of a disability, you can say that you had a disabling life experience that required you to leave the workforce of which you have since recovered and are now ready to go back to work (and then STOP).
-You may have left work due to the economy.
+The answer depends on many variables.
+If you left because of a disability, you can say that you experienced a life-altering illness or injury from which you have since recovered and are now ready to go back to work (and then stop).
+You may have left work due to a bad economy.
 Be brief and positive.
 Do not make apologies for who you are and what has happened to you.
 You are stating the facts.